h3adex/guardgress/README.md

 ## License
 This project operates under the MIT License.
 Refer to the [LICENSE](LICENSE) file for details.

+## Disclaimer
+This project is currently in the development phase and is not recommended for production use.
+It is a Proof of Concept.

 ## Acknowledgments
 - [k8s-simple-ingress-controller](https://github.com/calebdoxsey/kubernetes-simple-ingress-controller) provided a starting point for this project.